-In the core aspects of this blog, we will dwell on data dimensionality reduction techniques, it will cover the concept of Linear Discriminant Analysis(LDA), the difference of LDA with other dimension reduction technique(PCA) and related applications.
+In the core aspects of this blog, we will dwell on data dimensionality reduction techniques, it will cover the concept of Linear Discriminant Analysis(LDA), the difference of LDA and PCA and related applications.

 With the aim to classify objects into one of two or more groups based on some set of parameters that describes objects, LDA has come up with specific functions and applications, we will learn about that in detail in the coming sections.